113ll3/Ibmclouddocscli/plugins/admin/index.md

 ## Viewing resource metric information
 {: #cliresourceusage}

 You can view resource metric information, including memory, disk, and CPU usage.
 You can see a summary of the available physical and reserved resources and the usage of physical and reserved resources.
 You can also see droplet execution agents (DEAs) and cells (Diego architecture) usage data.

 To view the resource metric information, use the following command:
 ```
 cf ba resource-metrics
 ```
+{: codeblock}

 You can also use **`ba rsm`** as an alias for the longer **`ba resource-metrics`** command name.
 {: tip}